Song2017/LabSourceCode/Python/Learn_2018_Coursera/16-viz-sample/pagerank/README.txt

 If you rerun the other utilities and then re-run spjson.py - you merely have to press refresh in the browser to get the new data from spider.js.

+Table Structure
+Pages: all the new pages details info. id, url, html, error, rank
+Links: source pages and linked url it linked. from_id, to_id
+Webs: the start page